 While there are many similar features amongst all relationships, there are also unique challenges and benefits with same sex relationships, and some additional differences between gay and lesbian relationships.

-– One of the first challenges once establishing a gay identity, is that there are often less available potential partners to choose from and there can be a challenge in identifying them from the general population.
+- Establishing a gay identity, is that there are often less available potential partners to choose from and there can be a challenge in identifying them from the general population.

-– Another challenge is dealing with some still often occurring negative attitudes in the community towards homosexuality.
+- Dealing with some still often occurring negative attitudes in the community towards homosexuality.

 - The act of coming out often improves a partner’s well being and relationship, but may also make the relationship with their parents more conflicted, which adds to the relationship stress.

 - Monogamy isn’t always assumed a given, and problems can arise if a couple can’t agree with how open their relationship should be.

 - Demonstrating commitment can be a challenge, as in most places there is a lack of legal recognition of same sex relationships and marriage, and finding ways to demonstrate commitment is crucial when the romance fades.

 - Boundaries are often more difficult for same sex couples and takes more work to clarify with each other.
 A common question is “How does a relationship differ from a friendship?
 It is common for couples to remain friends when a relationship is over.
 Often couples may remain living together when a new partner appears.
 There can be more or less agreement about sexual monogamy or openness.
 Some couples may decide not to live together.
 Some may choose to combine their finances or live independently while residing in the same house.
 It is therefore important to explore and find unique solutions for each couple that works for them.

 - Due to all the above factors, and the additional stresses of AIDS, research has show that same sex relationships tend to be more likely to break down than heterosexual relationships.